anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   * Proof-of-possession SHALL be provided as defined in Section 4.1.1 (based on CRMF) or Section 4.1.4 (based on PKCS#10) of the Lightweight CMP Profile
   {{I-D.ietf-lamps-lightweight-cmp-profile}}.<br>
-  The `caPubs` field of certificate response messages SHOULD not be used.
+  The `caPubs` field of certificate response messages SHOULD NOT be used.

   * Proof-of-identity SHALL be provided by using signature-based protection of the certification request message as outlined in